Data analytics programs

 Solve real life business problems.

-We offer the Professional Development Certificate in Business Intelligence and Data Analytics (BIDA).
+We offer the Micro-certificate in Business Intelligence and Data Analytics (BIDA).
 This program focuses on the technical foundations and specialized skills needed to analyze patterns and trends in different data types, and to make informed decisions.
 The program is designed to provide you with valuable and sought-after skills in data analysis that will help you to identify opportunities and prepare you to become a specialist in this growing field, no matter the industry you work in.

 The Advanced BIDA program is currently in development and will launch soon.
 Join our email lists and we’ll let you know once details become available.